Written in 2018

 The games' creators already planned for Xenogears to span over various games, however, only one installment was ever published or in development.
 For Xenosaga, the newly founded Monolith Soft were able to create their epos.
 At least in parts, since Xenosaga was intended to be a six part series, whereas it just consisted of three parts in the end.

 Xenosaga was also pretty well acceppted.
 RPGfan was excited about the games with their 92% (Episode I), 89% (Episode II) and 95% (Episode III) reviews.
 Others, again were a bit more ciritcal, but the overall reception was still very positive.
+The RPGfan links are just examples of a site that has always been quite positive towards Xeno games.
+Metacritic shows that most reviewers were positive about Episode I (83%) and III (81%), but a tad more sceptical about II (73%).

 Two years later, Episode II was released in the US.
 The worldwide anticipation rose when Bandai Namco announced that they will bring Xenosaga to Europe but boy was that a disappointment.